Update: See additional photographs from later visits.

 Cragwold is accessible from the aptly named Cragwold Road, but don’t go trying to knock on the front door.
 The current owners have “no trespassing” signs posted along the road, so to catch a view of the mansion, you must head across the Meramec River to Unger Park, where the mansion comes into splendid view from the flood plains below.
 You can read more about the mansion here on page two of this pdf.
 The house is essentially one story, but clearly has a basement on the bluffs side of the house.
 The house is listed as having 9,015 square feet, five bedrooms and five bathrooms.
 An observation tower complements the house, providing what must have been stunning views of the valley before the Chrysler Plant was built.

-Here is a bird’s eye view of the mansion, which is no longer owned by the Lemp family.
+The mansion is no longer owned by the Lemp family.
 Supposedly when Edwin Lemp died, he ordered his butler to burn all of the family heirlooms in an attempt to end the curse that had haunted the family for so long.